Bond Electraglide: History

 Andrew Bond and Ian Flooks met in 1972 when they were both conductors working for the Hants and Dorset bus company in Poole, Dorset.

-Andrew had adapted his Gibson guitar with a prototype of the ’saw tooth’ fret board and, between them, Andrew and Ian scraped together enough money to file patents for the unique fret board.
+Bond had adapted his Gibson guitar with a prototype of the ’saw tooth’ fret board and, between them, Bond and Flooks scraped together enough money to file patents for the unique fret board.
 They incorporated Bond Guitars Ltd as partners in 1973 and continued to adapt guitars with the new fretboard for several years.

-Ian became a talent agent and, in 1979, formed his own agency, Wasted Talent.
+Flooks became a talent agent and, in 1979, formed his own agency, Wasted Talent.
 Within a year Wasted Talent had signed many of the major acts of the eighties including The Clash, Ian Dury, Talking Heads, Eurythmics and U2.

-At that time Andrew was perfecting the design of the Bond Electraglide, a revolutionary new guitar which, in addition to the hard anodised aluminium saw tooth fretboard, was made from carbon fibre - with an injection moulded body.
+At that time Bond was perfecting the design of the Bond Electraglide, a revolutionary new guitar which, in addition to the hard anodised aluminium saw tooth fretboard, was made from carbon fibre - with an injection moulded body.
 The hollow body contained on board electronics which controlled volume, tone and pick up selection.

-In order to realise this dream, Ian, with help from the Highlands and Islands Development Board, funded the opening of a factory in Muir of Ord in Northern Scotland.
+In order to realise this dream, Bond, with help from the Highlands and Islands Development Board, funded the opening of a factory in Muir of Ord in Northern Scotland.
 The factory had 40 employees, and set about building the Electraglide.
-The sales team at that time were Ray Haines and Kenny Smith.(Kenny later went on to manage Eurythmics).
+The sales team at that time were Ray Haines and Kenny Smith.(Smith later went on to manage Eurythmics).

 The first Electraglides rolled off the production line in 1984, and their use was pioneered by several Wasted Talent acts, including U2’s The Edge, Dave Stewart (Eurythmics) and Mick Jones (The Clash; Big Audio Dynamite).

-Dave Stewart, together with Andrew and Ian, took the Electraglide to the 1985 Messe Frankfurt (Frankfurt Trade Fair), and the interest in the guitar was enormous - major distribution companies in all the main territories came on board.
+Dave Stewart, together with Bond and Flooks, took the Electraglide to the 1985 Messe Frankfurt (Frankfurt Trade Fair), and the interest in the guitar was enormous - major distribution companies in all the main territories came on board.

 Wasted Talent is now a digital media company which owns Kerrang!, Mixmag and The Face.